A summer at Atlas Antibodies

 Najma: I would say that it gave me the opportunity to hone the previously mentioned roles and combine them in one setting.
 It also gave me several opportunities to learn procedures that were new to me, such as western blot and ELISA.
 I also could shadow some of my coworkers as they did quality analysis work, which I appreciated.

-What are your thoughts of us as a place of work?
+What are your thoughts on Atlas Antibodies as a workplace?

 Najma: I liked the mix of routine and new tasks each day that provided an overall, very conducive work environment.